The linear Rayleigh-Taylor instability with foams: Introduction

 \section{Introduction}

 With ignition reached several times at Livermore, inertial confinement fusion enters a new era where the goal is clearly to increase the yield and the repetition rate \cite{Zylstra2022,ICF2022PRL,ICF2024PRL}.
 In this respect, the use of foams in the target has been contemplated for some time by some authors as a means to increase laser-target coupling and to more easily and cheaply mass-produce targets compared to what is possible with solid ice layered ones \cite{Haines1997,DepierreuxPRL2009,GoncharovPRL2020,PaddockPRE2023}.
+Hence, in connection to ICF, foams have been studied theoretically \cite{Guskov1997,Guskov2011,Guskov2015,Belyaev2018}, numerically \cite{Kapin2006,Velechovsky2016,Belyaev2020,Milovich2021,Hudec2023} and experimentally \cite{Limpouch2006,Limpouch2008,Depierreux2009,Nicolai2012,Cipriani2018,Tikhonchuk2019,Cipriani2021,Igumenshchev2023}.

 The challenge in simulating the foam behaviour lies in the various scales involved in the process.
 Resolving the microscopic structure of the foam during irradiation and implosion is computationally demanding \cite{FoamIFSA2025}.
 In this respect, the foam is often modelled as a uniform medium even though it is not, at least at the beginning of the irradiation.